2i2c-org/team-compass/practices/coordination.md

 - {guilabel}`Done`: Deliverables that have been completed.
 We should close these issues and celebrate the improvements that we have made!

 :::{note}
-In general, there should be only two or three deliverables per team member on this board.
+In general, there should be only two or three deliverables per team member, per column on this board.
 It should not become so heavily-populated that it is hard to keep track of deliverables!
 :::

+There are two Project Backlogs at 2i2c:

+- The [2i2c Development Projects Backlog](https://github.com/orgs/2i2c-org/projects/7) contains deliverables for our development-focused projects.
+- The [Organizatipnal Project Backlog](https://github.com/2i2c-org/meta/projects/6?fullscreen=true) contains deliverables that are organization-wide and not related to development.

 (coordination:deliverables)=
 ### Deliverables